secretstartups/handbook/job-families/people-ops/executive-business-administrator/index.html.md

 ### Requirements

-* Minimum 5 years supporting a C-Level Executive(s) as an executive business partner or Sr. EA at a quickly-scaling company
+* Previous 7+ years of administrative experience supporting a C-Staff Executive at a quickly-scaling or large company
 * Bachelor's’ Degree preferred.
 High school diploma or general education degree (GED) required
 * Self-starter who can operate independently and move quickly from one task to another; creative problem solver, seeks "win-win" solutions; energized by challenges with superb attention to detail
 * Extensive technical skills with Google Workspace, Zoom, Slack and Expensify among other tools